rmakoto/ze-data-engineer-rodrigo-makoto/README.md

 }
 ```

-With KSQL, we can create two different Streams to consume both events, each one being produced and stored in its own topic in Avro format.
-So if an application have to consume just `status: finished` events, it can consume the topic `order_status` and filter the ones with `status: finished`, or we can create another Stream to filter these specific events to another topic and make the application consume from there.
+With KSQL, we can create multiples Streams to consume both events, each one being produced and stored in its own topic in Avro format.
+So if an application have to consume just `order_status` event with `status: finished` attribute, it can consume the topic `order_status` and filter the ones with `status: finished`, or we can create another Stream to filter this specific event to another topic and make the application consume from there.

 #### **If we need to notify the users about each order's status, how would you implement this while collecting the data?**